Extension - Player Class

 109 print("There is nothing here to take")

-1. Change the backpack references in the backpack command to refer to player.backpack
+1. Change the backpack in the backpack command so it uses player.backpack instead.

 110 # backpack